Obama vows to address 'simmering distrust' between police, minorities

 “We’ve found that in many cases these programs actually serve a very useful purpose.
 What is needed, however, is much greater consistency in oversight of these programs,” White House spokesman Josh Earnest said.

-Additional reporting by Roberta Rampton in Washington and Barbara Goldger in New York; Editing by Bill Trott, Susan Heavey and Leslie Adler
+Additional reporting by Roberta Rampton and Julia Edwards in Washington, and Barbara Goldberg in New York; Editing by Bill Trott, Susan Heavey and Leslie Adler